undefinedcode0/web-v8/src/data/Posts/kestryl-char.md

 ## The Turn

 Learning the truth didn't keep him scared for long.
 He made a choice to fight the fear head-on instead of live folded up under it.
 He trained harder, started seeking out fights more dangerous than he needed to, and changed as a person, less talkative, more calculating.
 He kept the disguise, painting over the blood-marks on his suit lining the same way HIC's own bodysuit runs fuchsia trim, but the fear stopped running him.
-The caution stayed.
-The panic didn't.

 ## The Hunt